Mortgage Loan Purchase

 Requesting MI/MIP Refund on Amortization Purchases

-- To request a refund on a previously remitted MI/MIP payment, the client must send a refund request in the client portal.
+- To request a refund on a previously remitted MI/MIP payment, the client must submit a refund request in the client portal.
 Please note, evidence of the remitted payment should be uploaded with this request.

 Escrow Waiver Fees

 Refer to Loan Pricing Adjustments (LPAs) for the applicable escrow waiver fee.
 LPAs are available on the Pennymac Correspondent Rate Sheet